pridapablo/ITESM-syntaxHighlighter-TC2037/OnePager.md

 should be used responsibly.
 The code should be maintained to ensure its accuracy and reliability, and users should be made aware of any limitations.

-Furthermore, are many advantages to using a system that is able to modify the colors of the text, but the most important is that it allows the user to have a better experience when reading the text.
-This not only helps a developer to have a better experience when reading and writing code, but it could also help people that suffer the several conditions such as dyslexia, color blindness, and other visual impairments.
-This kind of project allows us to understand how such a "simple" idea can have a huge impact in the world.
-Furthermore, by deciding to use a language that is commonly used for learning the basics of code, we could utilize this system, to some degree, for educational purposes.
-Such as oriented new students in their first steps in the world of programming, by providing a tool that allows them to read, organize and comprehend their codes in a more factual way.
+Furthermore, there are many advantages to using a system that can modify the colors of the text, but the most important is that it allows the user to have a better experience when reading the text.
+This not only helps a developer to have a better experience when reading and writing code, but it could also help people that suffer from several conditions such as dyslexia, color blindness, and other visual impairments.
+This kind of project allows us to understand how such a "simple" idea can have a huge impact on the world.
+Furthermore, by deciding to use a language that is commonly used for learning the basics of code, we could utilize this system, to some degree, for educational purposes, such as orienting new students in their first steps in the world of programming, by providing a tool that allows them to read, organize, and comprehend their codes in a more factual way.

 Moreover, this reflects on a broader ethical consideration about technology development.
 As we continue to develop tools that automate processes, it is critical to assess the potential implications it may have, such as job displacement, and consider measures to mitigate potential negative impacts.

+In conclusion, this project underscored the power of functional programming, optimizing memory usage and execution time.
+While there were some limitations and complexities, the experience helped us understand the balance between efficiency and functionality.
+Moving forward, the lessons learned here will influence how we approach future projects, emphasizing the importance of ethical considerations in software development.